algosup/2023-2024-project-5-flutter-team-4/Documents/QA/test_plan.md

 - Expected result: the result that is expected at the end of the test.
 - Test result: The result at the end of the test.
 - Status: A status which is either: Failed or Successful.
+- Date: The date on which the test was performed, written in this format DD/MM//YYYY.

 **Example**